 The Walter Benjamin Trail is also called the Ruta Lister, after General Lister, whose troops escaped here.
 Further to the east, on the road from Portbou to Cerbere, people exhausted by the war wait patiently until, at last on 27th January 1939, France opens its border.
 Among them is 10- year-old Lluïsa Miralles with her mother:

-Close It was freezing cold.
+It was freezing cold.
 We were hungry and had inadequate clothing.
 When we arrived on foot at the pass, the French officials refused us entry.
 We waited in the cold until the border was opened: to mothers, children, the injured and the old.
 It wasn’t until five days later that the Republican army was allowed to cross the border.
 We walked to Cerbere station and here our exile began.

 Lluïsa Miralles is sent to the internment camp Argeles-sur-Mer, where she meets her father again, one of those, who fought for the republic.
 Following the occupation of France he is forced to work for the German army, but also writes for the underground press.
 Lluïsa Miralles marries Miquel Serra, a survivor of the Mauthausen concentration camp and lives in Perpignan.